vasigorc/hugging_face_ia/README.md

 # Hugging Face in Action

-This repository contains code examples and exercises from the book ["Hugging Face in Action"](https://www.manning.com/books/hugging-face-in-action) by Manning Publications.
+This repository contains _selected_ code examples and exercises from the book ["Hugging Face in Action"](https://www.manning.com/books/hugging-face-in-action) by Manning Publications.

 ![Hugging Face in Action(MEAP)](./images/hugging_face_ia.png)